-Businesses in the Lydney area needing to raise finance require professional advice, which Wildin and Co can provide.
+Businesses in the Lydney area needing to raise finance to start up a new venture or expand an existing one require professional advice, which Wildin and Co can provide.
 Here are some of the issues you will need to consider...

 While many business owners feel confident about presenting a finance proposal to a bank, a surprising number of proposals are actually turned down.
 Here are some essentials for raising finance:

-As well as having good contacts in the Lydney area, at Wildin and Co we have experience of drafting well-presented proposals that will have the maximum chance of success in raising business finance.
+As well as having good contacts in the Lydney area, at Wildin and Co we have experience of drafting well-presented proposals that will have the maximum chance of success in raising business finance for a start-up or business expansion.